SEJ Board & Staff

 Image of Meaghan Parker

-Meaghan Parker was the executive director of the Society of Environmental Journalists from 2018-2023, and is currently serving as Senior Advisor to SEJ.
-Under her leadership, SEJ has doubled the size of its Fund for Environmental Journalism; launched new fellowship, training and outreach programs; and committed to integrating equity throughout its activities, which has significantly increased the diversity of its membership.
-Previously, she was the senior writer/editor and partnerships director for the Environmental Change and Security Program and the Global Sustainability and Resilience Program of the Wilson Center, a nonpartisan policy forum in Washington, D.C., where she worked for 15 years.
-She was the founder and editor-in-chief of the award-winning New Security Beat, a daily blog covering environment, health and security.
-She was the supervising producer of the award-winning documentary trilogy, "Healthy People, Healthy Environment," which was filmed in Tanzania, Nepal and Ethiopia.
-She was the lead editor of "A New Climate for Peace," an online platform and independent study commissioned by the foreign ministers of the G7.
+Meaghan Parker was the executive director of the Society of Environmental Journalists from 2018-2023, and is currently serving as executive director of the Council for the Advancement of Science Writing, an SEJ partner.
+Under her leadership, SEJ doubled the size of its Fund for Environmental Journalism; launched new fellowship, training and outreach programs; and committed to integrating equity throughout its activities, which has significantly increased the diversity of its membership.
+Prior to joining the SEJ staff, she was the senior writer/editor and partnerships director for the Environmental Change and Security Program of the Wilson Center, a nonpartisan policy forum in Washington, D.C., where she worked for 15 years.
+She was the founder and editor-in-chief of the award-winning New Security Beat, a daily blog covering environment, health and security; and the supervising producer of the award-winning documentary trilogy, "Healthy People, Healthy Environment," which was filmed in Tanzania, Nepal and Ethiopia.
 Before stepping down to join the staff, she served for six years on SEJ's Board of Directors.
-She currently serves on the Advisory Council of Planet Forward and is a member of Investigative Reporters & Editors, JAWS (Journalism and Women Symposium), the National Association of Science Writers and The Uproot Project.
-Contact Meaghan, 202-558-2033.
+She currently serves on the board of The Uproot Project and the advisory councils of Planet Forward and the Mississippi River Ag & Water Desk.
+She is Global Fellow of the Wilson Center's Environmental Change & Security Program, and a member of SEJ, the National Association of Science Writers and The Uproot Project.
+Contact Meaghan.

 Back to the top